-Elders and knowledge keepers from across the territory were invited to join the sessions.
-In the engagement sessions, we presented key information about the regulatory oversight report.
+In the engagement session participants reviewed the regulatory oversight report.
 The engagement session attendees were asked a variety of questions rooted in Anishinaabe Inakoningaawin (law) and how it relates to the report itself.
-The questions were be based around Manito Aki Inakonigaawin (MAI) principles such as:
+The questions were based around Manito Aki Inakonigaawin (MAI) principles such as: